Sahib-Sawhney-WH/FnO-MCP/README.md

 -   **Efficient:** Automatically caches the authentication token and refreshes it only when it's about to expire.
 It also caches the OData entity list to provide fast and fuzzy matching on entity names.
 -   **User-Friendly:** The `odataQuery` tool uses a string-similarity algorithm to find the correct entity, even if the user's input has the wrong case or is slightly misspelled.
 -   **Well-Structured:** The project is organized by concern, separating the Express server, MCP tool definitions, API communication layer, and authentication logic.
+-   **Tested:** Includes a testing suite with Jest for unit and integration tests to ensure reliability and maintainability.
 -   **Extensible:** Easily add new tools to expose more D365 F&O entities or actions.

 ---